MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 | Yellow | There’s a meeting conflict with your booked focus time, or MyAnalytics couldn’t find any time to book on that day to a packed schedule. |
 | Blue | You haven’t yet booked focus time on that day, but MyAnalytics found open time that’s available to book. |

-#### Needs focus time
+### Needs focus time

-Denotes days on which you haven’t yet booked focus time, but there’s open time available in your calendar that can be booked.
-Select Book now to have MyAnalytics select and book this time.
+This denotes days on which you haven’t yet booked focus time, but there’s open time available in your calendar that can be booked.
+Select **Book now** to have MyAnalytics select and book this time.

-#### Needs review
+### Needs review

 During the number of days shown (in the screenshot, three days) MyAnalytics has either found no time to book or it has found booked focus time that has a meeting conflict.
-Select **Review** to open your calendar in Outlook on the web.
+Select **Review** to open your calendar in Outlook on the web to resolve the issue.

 > [!Note]
 > If you make changes to your Outlook calendar, they are reflected when you refresh or return to this page.
 For example, MyAnalytics has booked focus time for you for tomorrow.
 You then open your calendar and delete that focus time.
 If you then return to this page, it will indicate the new free time in the Focus time booked area.
 It will also re-book that time if you select **Book now**, or show you that time&mdash;potential focus time, again&mdash;in your Outlook calendar, if you select **Review**.

-### To leave or change your focus plan
+## To leave or change your focus plan

 You can opt in and opt out of the focus plan as many times as you want.